ywsosman/demo/README.md

 - `GET /api/users/search/patients` - Search patients
 - `GET /api/users/activity/:id?` - Get activity logs

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📄 License

-This project is licensed under the MIT License.
+This project is reserved to Youssef Waleed and Ali Mohamed Hassanein.
+PROJECT IS FOR GRADUATION PROJECT, SHOULD NOT BE USED IN REAL LIFE AS IT IS NOT FINISHED OR TAILORED TO USE IN THE REAL WORLD, ALL RIGHTS RESERVED.

 ## 🆘 Support

-For support, email support@medidiagnose.com or open an issue in the repository.
+For support, email youssef.waleed2231@gmail.com

 ## ⚠️ Disclaimer